Sentosa Island, Singapore - Things to Do in Sentosa Island

 Universal Studios Singapore

-Booking Tip: Purchase tickets online in advance for 10-15% savings, with single-day passes starting around S$79.
-Visit on weekdays to avoid crowds, and consider Express Passes (additional S$30-80) during peak periods.
-Look for combo packages that include other Sentosa attractions for better value.
+Booking Tip: Purchase tickets online in advance for discounts (around S$81-88 vs S$88-95 at gate).
+Visit on weekdays to avoid crowds, and consider Express Passes (S$30-80 extra) during peak periods.
+Single-day tickets include all rides and shows.

 S.E.A.
 Aquarium

-One of the world's largest aquariums houses over 100,000 marine animals across 1,000 species in 45 different habitats.
-The centerpiece Open Ocean habitat features a massive viewing panel showcasing manta rays, whale sharks, and schools of tropical fish.
-Interactive touch pools, educational exhibits, and feeding sessions provide engaging experiences for marine life enthusiasts.
+Explore one of the world's largest aquariums housing over 100,000 marine animals across 1,000 species in 45 different habitats.
+The centerpiece Open Ocean habitat features a massive viewing panel showcasing manta rays, sharks, and schools of fish.
+Interactive touch pools and educational exhibits provide engaging experiences for all ages.

 Sentosa Beaches